My recommended drives on Google maps

 For a shorter easier walk with the views, park at the top of Caulkleys Bank and go as far as you like towards Ness and return then it's almost level.

-Short walk around Rievaulx from the Abbey car park
+Rievaulx from the Abbey car park

 Imagine